Pear Therapeutics

 Venture Round in 2001

 Stargus, founded in June 2000, specializes in providing comprehensive network and service management solutions tailored for cable broadband networks.
-The company has assembled a leadership team with extensive industry and technology expertise, including former executives from major cable operators and key architects of the DOCSIS standards.
-Recognizing the limitations of existing network management tools, which often only offer a reactive overview of network activity, Stargus developed the CableEdge product suite.
-This innovative suite includes intelligent network management and planning software designed specifically for DOCSIS infrastructure and IP services.
-By offering solutions for bandwidth management, network optimization, and service assurance, Stargus aims to enhance operational efficiency for broadband operators.
+The company has assembled a leadership team with extensive industry and technology experience, including executives with backgrounds at major cable operators and key contributors to the DOCSIS standards.
+Stargus addresses the limitations of traditional network management tools, which often offer only reactive, superficial insights into network activity.
+Its CableEdge product suite delivers advanced capabilities in bandwidth management, network optimization, and service assurance, marking it as the first intelligent network management software specifically designed for DOCSIS infrastructure and IP services.

 Bigband Networks